northshorewc/ccr2017/docs/index.md

 ----------|:----:|:---:|:-----------:|:------:|-------------------------
 Copper (2015) | 1.3 mg/L | 1.3 mg/L | 0.048 mg/L </br> <sub>(0.0034 mg/L to 0.110 mg/L)</sub> | <span style="font-size:150%">&#9786;</span> | Corrosion of household plumbing systems; erosion of natural deposits; leach from wood preservatives
 Lead (2015) | 0 | 15 ug/L | 9.1 ug/L </br> <sub> (ND to 15 ug/L)</sub> | <span style="font-size:150%">&#9786;</span> | Corrosion of household plumbing systems; erosion of natural deposits.

+To reduce the amount of lead that can transfer from lead-bearing fixtures and pipes, the NSWC feeds a corrosion inhibitor that contains phosphate.
+The addition of phosphate has been determined by the USEPA and WNDR to be the best available treatment process for controlling lead in the distribution system.

 *Unregulated Contaminants*